aizlewood/2015/public/content/1-projects/2-nbc-puma/project.md

 I created the style guide in 4 sections:

-**Typographic style guide** - This set the base sizing, font choice and fallbacks.
+1. **Typographic style guide** - This set the base sizing, font choice and fallbacks.

-**Base elements** - These elements are common across the entire site such as grids, buttons.
+2. **Base elements** - These elements are common across the entire site such as grids, buttons.

-**Global patterns** - Larger patterns used across the site, such as navigation and footers.
+3. **Global patterns** - Larger patterns used across the site, such as navigation and footers.

-**PUMA patterns** - Patterns specific to the User Interface, such as assets, video treatment and faceted search.
+4. **PUMA patterns** - Patterns specific to the User Interface, such as assets, video treatment and faceted search.

+(image: iMac-2.png class: normal-size)

 ### Outcomes
 In retrospect, creating static styleguides isn't an ideal deliverable - it's time consuming, prone to error, and is something much better delivered as native HTML and CSS.
 However as NBCU's project will be desktop-only, the style guide's size was considerably less.